 Vanessa founded The Storytelling Non-Profit in 2012 to help not-for-profit organizations articulate their impact to donors in a new way, using narrative techniques to generate greater personal interest and accountability, thereby improving their fundraising success.
 Today, The Storytelling Non-Profit provides consulting, training, and coaching to non-profits around the world.

 Vanessa’s fundraising career started at The University of British Columbia, her alma mater.
-Other clients have included: Union Gospel Mission, British Columbia Children’s Hospital, Cancer Care Connection, Universal Outreach Foundation, Hope For The Nations, Boucher Institute of Naturopathic Medicine, Love Global Foundation, A Rocha Canada, Kokua, The Wellmen Project, and SHARE Family and Community Services.
+Other clients have included: Barnard College, KLOVE/Air 1, Union Gospel Mission, British Columbia Children’s Hospital, Cancer Care Connection, Hope For The Nations, Boucher Institute of Naturopathic Medicine, A Rocha Canada, The Wellmen Project, and SHARE Family and Community Services.
 To date, she has helped these organizations raise over $10 million.

 As a recognized expert in communications and storytelling, Vanessa has been invited to speak at a number of events and associations including: AFP; UBC Impact Labs; CASE; ADRP; The Nonprofit Storytelling Conference; BBcon; and Barnard College.

 Currently, Vanessa is President of The Storytelling Non-Profit, Co-Founder of Stewardship School, and Board Chair of Women Against Violence Against Women.
 Although she stays busy with work, she enjoys cooking with her husband, reading, crafting, and corresponding with friends by snail mail.

 You may also want to read our most popular blog posts of all time.